 For this experiment, subjects performed the Calibration Driving task first, followed by the Baseline Driving task, and the Traffic Complexity task, with the sequence counter-balanced across subjects.

-Calibration Driving (XC): Duration: 15 minutes Environment: Long, straight highway in a visually sparse environment.
 Task requirements: Steer vehicle to maintain lane boundaries.
 Note: Speed controlled automatically by the driving simulator.
-Baseline Driving (XB):